globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 The Business Record must remain standardized regardless of how many workers exist.

+Every downstream feature—including Consulting Intelligence, Growth Reviews, Proposals, and Client Management—depends on the integrity of the Business Record.

 ---

 # Consulting Philosophy

-GCM OS does not replace professional consulting tools.
+GCM OS does **not** replace professional consulting tools.

-Instead it identifies opportunities that should be investigated further.
+Instead, it identifies opportunities that should be investigated further.

 Examples include:

-• Semrush
+- Semrush

-• Ahrefs
+- Ahrefs

-• Google Search Console
+- Google Search Console

-• Google Analytics
+- Google Analytics

-• Google Business Profile
+- Google Business Profile

-• Social platforms
+- Social platforms

-• Client CMS platforms
+- Client CMS platforms

-GCM OS answers:
+**GCM OS answers:**

-"What should we investigate next?"
+> What should we investigate next?

-Specialist tools answer:
+**Specialist tools answer:**

-"How should we fix it?"
+> How should we fix it?

 Implementation occurs inside the client's platform.